 - If you have lost money as a result of this scam, file a complaint with the Oregon Department of Justice online at www.oregonconsumer.gov or by phone at (877) 877-9392.

 A mystery or secret shopping scam is when people are “hired” to be mystery shoppers, and told that their first assignment is to evaluate a money transfer service, like Western Union or MoneyGram.
-Avoid falling victim to a secret shopping scam and remember it’s never a good idea to deposit a check from someone you don’t know and then wire money back.
+In other instances people are offered an easy way to make money by depositing a (fraudulent) check into their personal account and then transferring a portion of that check to the fraudster through money transfer apps such as Venmo, Cash App and Paypal.
+Avoid falling victim to “easy” money making scams and remember it’s never a good idea to deposit a check from someone you don’t know, particularly if it involves transferring or sending money back.

 With the proliferation of online dating apps, it’s easy to forget that not everyone you meet is who they say they are.
 Scam artists use online dating apps and social media sites to emotionally manipulate their victims into giving up their money.